WSU-DataScience/WiCS_workshop/README.md

 We would *really* appreciate your feedback on the workshop.
 Please fill out [our survey](https://winona.az1.qualtrics.com/jfe/form/SV_2fzPIPKvWP25rzn) and let us know how things went!

+## Link to Silas' Tableau Public Profile

+Some of the visualizations discussed in the workshop are available on [Silas' Tableau Public Profile (link)](https://public.tableau.com/profile/silas.bergen#!/).